-Nyepi Day in Bali is a New Year celebration unlike anywhere else on the planet.
-Bali’s celebrates the Saka New Year as the Bali Day of Silence, an ultimately quietest day of the year, when all of the island's inhabitants abide by a set of local rules, which brings all routine activities to a complete halt.
+Nyepi Day in Bali is a New Year celebrated unlike anywhere else on the planet.
+The Saka New Year here is also known as the Bali day of silence.
+It's ultimately the quietest day of the year – all of the island's inhabitants abide by a set of local rules that bring routine activities to a complete halt.
 Roads all over Bali are void of any traffic and nobody steps outside of their home premises.

-Most Balinese and visitors regard it as a much-anticipated occasion.
-Some expats and those coming from neighbouring islands prefer escaping Bali for the day rather, due to restrictions that surround the observance.
-Some visitors check coinciding dates ahead before their Bali trip, avoiding it altogether.
-Anyhow, Nyepi is worth experiencing at least once in a lifetime, especially since the preceding and following days offer rare highlights to behold!
+Most regard Nyepi as a much-anticipated occasion.
+Some expats and those coming from neighbouring islands prefer escaping Bali for the day rather, due to the restrictions.
+Anyhow, Nyepi is worth experiencing at least once in a lifetime – the days before and after offer some rare sights.

 - Highlights Of Bali Full-Day Tour

 Nyepi: a different kind of New Year celebration